-Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.
+Orthospinology is a subspecialty of chiropractic healthcare targeted to the top two vertebrae of the spine.

-At Denver Upper Cervical Chiropractic, we employ the evidence-based techniques of orthospinology to bring relief to patients who have found little success with side effect-laden medications or want to avoid invasive surgeries.
+At Denver Upper Cervical Chiropractic, we employ the evidence-based techniques of orthospinology to bring relief to patients who have found little success with man-made medications or want to avoid invasive surgeries.

-Listen to real customer testimonials about how upper cervical care worked for them.
+Listen to real customer testimonials about how upper cervical chiropractic care worked for them.

-Keep reading to find out more about orthospinology, including which conditions it treats and what to expect from a visit to a qualified orthospinology expert.
+Read below for more on orthospinology, including what it treats and what to expect from a visit to your qualified orthospinology chiropractor.

 What is orthospinology?

-Orthospinology is a gentle chiropractic technique that aligns the upper cervical spine to reduce pain, promote overall wellness, and relieve chronic health conditions.
-Orthospinology is a proven conservative alternative after pharmaceuticals and surgery fail.
+Orthospinology is a gentle chiropractic technique that aligns the upper cervical spine (top two vertebrae) to reduce pain, promote overall wellness, and relieve chronic health conditions.
+Orthospinology is a conservative alternative to pharmaceuticals or surgery.

 This subspecialty of chiropractic care focuses on the upper cervical spine, which consists of the upper 2 vertebrae:

 In the 1970s, Dr. John D. Grostic continued his father’s research.
-He expanded the list of adverse effects on the central nervous system due to upper cervical spinal misalignment, based on overwhelming evidence.
+He expanded the list of upper spinal misalignment’s adverse effects on the central nervous system, based on overwhelming evidence.

-Orthospinology was birthed out of the Grostic technique.
-Clinicians sought to improve the reproducibility of the adjustments and minimize human error by switching to an instrument-assisted style of adjusting.
+Orthospinology was born from the Grostic technique.
+Clinicians sought to improve the reproducibility of adjustments while minimizing human error with gentle, precise instruments.

-National Upper Cervical Chiropractic Association (NUCCA) defines and regulates the practice of manually adjusting the upper cervical subluxation complex based on x-ray analysis.
+National Upper Cervical Chiropractic Association (NUCCA) defines and regulates the practice of manually adjusting the upper cervical vertebrae based on x-ray analysis.
+This practice is slightly different from orthospinology.

-Usually, a patient who has good outcomes at a NUCCA office will have a good experience at an Orthospinology practice, and vice versa.
+What is the difference between NUCCA and Orthospinology?
+NUCCA adjustments are usually done by hand, but orthospinology procedures use instruments.
+A patient with good outcomes at a NUCCA office will typically have good outcomes at an orthospinology practice, and vice versa.

-Atlas Orthogonal is slightly different from orthospinology, though they are both upper cervical low-force procedures.
+Atlas Orthogonal is a little different from orthospinology though they are both upper cervical low-force procedures.

-The Atlas Orthogonal technique looks the most like an orthospinology adjustment, but the instrument delivers the adjustment with a “percussive force” (essentially, a sound wave).
+The Atlas Orthogonal technique looks much like an orthospinology adjustment, but the instrument delivers the adjustment with a “percussive force” — essentially, a sound wave.

-The orthospinology technique utilizes a similar percussive instrument for some types of misalignments, and a larger table mounted instrument with a slight mechanical excursion for others.
+Orthospinology techniques utilize a similar percussive instrument for some types of misalignments, but a larger table mounted instrument with a mechanical excursion for more.

 What causes neck misalignment?